-Whether you’re learning to surf in Santa Barbara or want to ride some of the best breaks on the West Coast, Santa Barbara is the ideal wave-lover’s base camp with mild tides and moderate ocean temperatures.
-The season begins to ramp up in the fall but local break offer something for every ability level year-round.
+Whether you’re learning to surf in Santa Barbara or want to ride some of the best breaks on the west coast, Santa Barbara is the ideal wave-lover’s base camp with mild tides and moderate ocean temperatures.
+The season begins to ramp up in the fall but local breaks offer something for every ability level year-round.

 THESE POPULAR BREAKS OFFER UP A SWELL TIME:

 Rincon Point: If you’ve wandered into a California surf shop, you’ve most likely seen a picture of this famous break, known among surfers as “The Queen of the Coast.”
 At Rincon Point, waves peel flawlessly for up to half a mile, and has long been a testing ground for surfboard technology and design by Santa Barbara’s most famous surfers and shapers.